MicrosoftDocs/visualstudio-docs/docs/sharepoint/localizing-sharepoint-solutions.md

 To localize a feature, you have to replace the hard-coded title and description of the feature with an expression that references the translated title and string in the localized resources file.
 You make this change in the **Feature Designer** in Visual Studio.
 For more information, see [How to: Localize a feature](../sharepoint/how-to-localize-a-feature.md).

 To localize your English feature into German and Japanese, you add three Resource File project items to your project: one for English, one for German, and one for Japanese.
-Feature resource files cannot be used to localize ASPX markup or code; separate resource files are required for them.
+Feature resource files can't be used to localize ASPX markup or code; separate resource files are required for them.

 After you create the feature resource files, add translated strings to them.
 Access the localized strings with an expression in the following format: